vesoft-inc/nebula/docs/manual-EN/overview/data-model.md

 **P<sub>V</sub>** represents properties on vertices, and **P<sub>E</sub>** is the properties on edges.

 ## Tags
 In **Nebula Graph**, vertex properties are clustered by **tags**.
 A tag is like an entity type, which contains multiple properties.
 Each vertex can have multiple tags associated.
-There could be dependency between tags, too.
+There could be dependencies between tags, too.

 For instance, we could have a tag **Person**, which contains first_name, last_name, date_of_birth, etc. We could have another tag **Developer**, which has properties favorite_lang, github_account, etc. Tag **Developer** would depend on tag **Person**, which means if a vertex has tag **Developer** associated, it must have tag **Person** associated as well.